stephenhky/PyShortTextCategorization/docs/intro.rst

 - cosine distance classification; (see :doc:`tutorial_topic`, :doc:`tutorial_umvec`)
 - neural network classification (including ConvNet, and C-LSTM); (see :doc:`tutorial_nnlib`)
 - maximum entropy classification; (see :doc:`tutorial_maxent`) and
-- metrics of phrases differences, including soft Jaccard score (using Damerau-Levenshtein distance), and Word Mover's distance (WMD).
+- metrics of phrases differences, including soft Jaccard score (using Damerau-Levenshtein distance), and Word Mover's distance (WMD). (see :doc:`tutorial_metrics`)

 Part of the package was implemented using C, and it is interfaced to Python using SWIG_ (Simplified Wrapper and Interface Generator).